 The final tip for my 5 marketing tips every coach needs is you have to be able to close sales.

-This can be the most intimidating part of the whole process, but if you’ve already done steps 1-4 it should actually be the easiest.
-My biggest advice would be that you can’t be too clear with them.
 Tell them exactly why you’re the right fit, why you’re the person they’ve been waiting for, and how working with you will change their lives.